 On April 3, 1984, President Wallace B. Smith presented an inspired document to the World Conference.
 The ninth paragraph provided for the ordination of women.
 That document is Doctrine and Covenants 156.

 Now ordained women fully and effectively participate in every congregational leadership role.
-Women also serve in the highest levels of church hierarchy, including women of color.
+Women, including women of color, also serve in the highest levels of church hierarchy.

 Community of Christ understands the journey of women.